Nonperturbative decay of bipartite discrete time crystals

 \textbf{\emph{Introduction.}}~---~ The stable crystalline structure of solid materials is a striking example of spontaneous symmetry breaking, as the ground state violates spatial translational invariance in the formation of a periodic lattice.
-The temporal counterpart of this phenomenon, a state which evolves periodically in time, constitutes a breaking of time translational invariance which has been coined a \emph{time crystal}~\cite{wilczekQuantumTimeCrystals2012}.
+The temporal counterpart of this phenomenon, a state which evolves periodically in time, constitutes a breaking of time translational invariance which has been coined a \emph{time crystal}~\cite{wilczekQuantumTimeCrystals2012, sachaTimeCrystalsReview2018}.
 While the spontaneous breaking of a continuous time symmetry by an isolated quantum system in equilibrium was proven to be impossible~\cite{brunoImpossibilitySpontaneouslyRotating2013, nozieresTimeCrystalsCan2013, watanabeAbsenceQuantumTime2015}, out-of-equilibrium states which break a discrete time translational invariance can be realized in Floquet systems, where an external drive modulates the governing Hamiltonian over a period $\tau$, $\mathcal{H}(t) = \mathcal{H}(t+\tau)$~\cite{floquetEquationsDifferentiellesLineaires1883, shirleySolutionSchrodingerEquation1965, moessnerEquilibrationOrderQuantum2017}.
-In this case, the discrete time symmetry imposed by the periodic drive is broken when observables do not reach a steady state at stroboscopic times $t=n\tau$, but instead exhibit long-lived periodicity at a lower frequency,
+In this case, the discrete time symmetry imposed by the periodic drive is broken when an observable $O$ does not stabilize at stroboscopic times $t=n\tau$, but instead exhibits long-lived periodicity at a lower frequency than that of the Hamiltonian,